mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 Take an honest look at your physical condition.
 Are you someone who integrates fitness and activity into their life already?
 Do you run / hike / lift / climb in your regular life?
 If you do, then I feel like you can make up any fitness gap on the trail itself, even in the tough Washington environment.
 Any extra preparation you do is a bonus.

-If you live an inactive life or find cardiovascular exercise difficult, then I think fitness preparation is incredibly important and should be absolutely your number one priority pre-trail.
+If you live an inactive life or find cardiovascular exercise difficult, then I think fitness preparation is incredibly important and should be your number one priority pre-trail.
 You're going to be thrown into the deep end on a SOBO hike.

 ## Injury Management
 If you have any pre-existing injuries that you suspect may reoccur on the trail, *this* should be your primary concern.
-Injuries, particularly stress-related such as shin splints, plantar fasciitis, or anything achilles related are hugely prevalent on the trail and commonly end people's adventures barely after they started.
+Injuries, particularly stress-related such as shin splints, plantar fasciitis, or anything achilles related, are hugely prevalent on the trail and commonly end people's adventures barely after they started.

 The trail is going to beat your body into a pulp in the first month.
 It's going to break down before it has time to adapt.